elpie89/elpie89.github.io/_portfolio/2018-10-01-MontSaintMichel.md

 <img src="{{ site.baseurl }}/assets/portfolio/saintmichel/mont.gif" alt="Textures" width="1280"/>

-As always I have been responsible of:
+As always I have been responsible for:
-- Performance check, be sure that the application play at 60 fps
+- Performance check, be sure that the application runs at 60 fps
-- Management of stage assistant,and be sure his work was properly integrated into application
+- Management of stage assistant,and be sure his work was properly integrated into the application
 - Instruct the UI designer and Motion designer of proper workflow to reduce production time
 - Creation of Unity utilities, to leave freedom to the artist on the artistic side of the project
 - Integration of custom FX like the Point Cloud Renderer